 Fair and equitable multilateral trade agreements that are reciprocal in nature with foreign nations.

-Increasing and expanding meat and meat product marketing opportunities that can be created within and through NAFTA, CAFTA, WTO and other similar trade agreements and meeting the same high standards for meat quality, purity and safety as those required for U.S. consumers.
+Increasing and expanding meat and meat product marketing opportunities that can be created within and through the proposed USMCA,, CAFTA, WTO and other similar trade agreements and meeting the same high standards for meat quality, purity and safety as those required for U.S. consumers.

 Maintaining Trade Promotion Authority.